graciellehigino/ms_range_interactions/manuscript.md

 # Intro

-Finding a species in a certain location is like finding an encrypted message that traveled through time.
-This message carries the species’ evolutionary history, long migration journeys, effects of other species we do not even know that exist, and ultimately the elements that shape its, yet unknown, future.
+Finding a species in a certain location is like finding an encrypted message that travelled through time.
+This message carries the species’ evolutionary history, long migration journeys, effects of other species we do not even know to exist, and ultimately the elements that shape its, yet unknown, future.
 Ecologists have been trying to decode this message with progressively more powerful tools, from their own field notes to highly complex computational algorithms, such as habitat suitability models.
 These models attempt to describe